America’s Militarized Police

 Yeah.

-No, but ironically, SWAT teams started to wear short shorts after Magnum PI came out during their raids.
+investigating things privately.
+No, but ironically, SWAT teams started to wear short shorts after Magna PI came out during their raids.

 It was a trend for a little while.